nest/ode-toolbox/doc/index.rst

 Prerequisites
 ~~~~~~~~~~~~~

-Only Python 3 is supported. ode-toolbox depends on the Python packages SymPy, Cython, SciPy and NumPy (required), matplotlib and graphviz for visualisation (optional), and pytest for self-tests (also optional).
+Only Python 3 is supported.
+ODE-toolbox depends on the Python packages SymPy, Cython, SciPy and NumPy (required), matplotlib and graphviz for visualisation (optional), and pytest for self-tests (also optional).
 The stiffness tester additionally depends on an installation of `PyGSL <http://pygsl.sourceforge.net/>`__.
 If PyGSL is not installed, the test for stiffness is skipped during the analysis of the equations.

 All required and optional packages can be installed by running